-ROYA LOTFI Multimedia Officer/Managing Editor
+ROYA LOTFI Editor-in-Chief

-Liana Almony (she/her) is a first-year MA student in NYU’s International Relations department.
+Liana Almony (she/her) is a second-year MA student in NYU’s International Relations department.
 She graduated from the University of California Los Angeles in 2019, where she earned a bachelor’s degree in Political Science with a concentration in International Relations, and double minored in Global Studies and Digital Media Studies.
 She has extensive professional experience with media management in the nonprofit sector, and continues to utilize her communication skills to advocate for human rights and social justice on a global scale.
 In her spare time, Liana enjoys boxing, photography, and exploring the NYC restaurant scene.

-ELIZABETH JEFIMOVA Managing Editor
+ELIZABETH JEFIMOVA Editor-in-Chief

-Elizabeth Jefimova (she/her) is a first-year student MA student candidate in NYU’s International Relations program with a concentration in International Law.
+Elizabeth Jefimova (she/her) is a second-year student MA student candidate in NYU’s International Relations program with a concentration in International Law.
 She received one BA in History and another in Chemistry from Brooklyn College in 2019.
 Following graduation, she received an MA in Oral History from Columbia University, where most of her work centered on veterans.
 At NYU, she is looking to study the impact that the United States security assistance programs play in fragile state reformation, particularly in Syria.
 Her other research interests include examining the role that Russia plays in the Middle East.
 In her free time, Elizabeth enjoys watching true crime documentaries and reading fantasy/adventure series similar to Game of Thrones.

 SRIJAN SHUKLA Managing Editor